makohda/IDRC_first_step_course_2018/README.md

 - deep/heuristic/complicated issues/knowledge/techniques/pitfalls (e.g. how can I sense abnormal data signs in heystacks)

 ## Beyond this course
-For further advanced self studies, I know there are so many :astonished:
+For further advanced self studies, I know there are so many pages in the internet :astonished:
 These materials might be nice for the next step.
 - The Canadian Bioinformatics workshops (past workshop materials/videos are ready) https://bioinformatics.ca/workshops/
 - 平成28年度NGSハンズオン講習会カリキュラム NBDC https://biosciencedbc.jp/human/human-resources/workshop/h28-2